muziejus/wandering-rocks/markdown/wanderingrocks.md

 8. Ned Lambert gives a tour of the council chamber of St. Mary’s Abbey to Hugh Love.
 J. J. O’Malloy accompanies.

-9. Lenehan and M‘Coy walk from Crampton Court to Temple Bar so Lenehan can place a bet.
+9. Lenehan and M‘Coy walk from Crampton Court to Temple Bar to the Liffey.
 Lenehan tells a story about groping Molly.

 10. Leopold Bloom decides which books to buy for Molly.